sbaghba/Auto-Strawberry/README.md

 Repository for Automated Attribute Estimation of Strawberry Daughter Plants Using Stereo Vision and Deep Learning.

 ## Project Overview
 This project leverages stereo vision and deep learning techniques to estimate various growth attributes of strawberry daughter plants from multi-view images.
-The system uses modified ResNet, EfficientNet, and Vision Transformer (ViT) models to predict features like:
+The system uses modified ResNet, EfficientNet, and Vision Transformer (ViT) backbones to predict features like:
 - Total Leaf Area
 - Fresh Mass
 - Largest Petiole Length